How Do Trigger Work¶

 Hint

-Certain actions (such as email, SMS and notes) support Variables, which can be used to build highly-customized message templates.
+Certain actions (such as email, SMS and notes) support Variables (see screenshot above), which can be used to build highly-customized message templates.

 A trigger can do the following things once its conditions have been met: